 No. The MBLEx is a licensing exam.
 This means that it is used in the state licensing process.
 Passing a licensing exam proves that you have successfully demonstrated entry-level competency in your profession.
 A certification exam is one that tests your proficiency in advanced or specialized training.
 Getting additional certifications is voluntary.
 Some massage therapists choose to become certified because of the personal and professional challenge, to be able to offer specialized treatments to their clients, or because they believe it will demonstrate increased competency, credibility and commitment to their profession.

-After becoming a licensed massage therapist, you can take additional training to become certified in numerous specialties such as sports massage, medical massage, equine massage, infant massage, etc. There are several organizations you can get your training and certification through.
+After becoming a licensed massage therapist, you can take additional training to become certified in numerous specialties such as sports massage, medical massage, lymphatic massage, trauma massage, cancer massage, equine massage, infant massage, etc. There are several organizations you can get your training and certification through.
 The requirements, quality of training, and actual benefit to your practice will vary.
 One of the most well known certification boards in the US is the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 The NCBTMB used to offer licensing exams for massage therapists.
 But as of February 2015, they stopped offering them and currently focus on offering certification exams.

 Most healthcare professions, as well as other industries offer opportunities for specialization and certification.
 For example, a physician may graduate medical school and get a medical license.
 Then he or she may go on to get specialized training such as orthopedics or neurology.
-If the physician passes the certification exam, he will then become a board certified specialist.
+If the physician passes the board certification exam, he will then become a board certified specialist.

 Currently, passing the MBLEx is a licensing requirement by 46 out of the 49 stated in the US where the profession of therapeutic massage is regulated.